Localized deformation for initial data sets with the dominant energy condition: Proof of Theorem and higher regularity

 \subsection{Higher order regularity and continuous dependence}

-The previous analysis, in particular Remark~\ref{remark:higher-order}, implies the following version of the local surjectivity theorem with higher order regularity; continuous dependence also follows directly from the above analysis, cf. \cite[Proposition 3.7]{Corvino-Eichmair-Miao:2013}.
-For simplicity we state the theorem for $(\psi, V)$ of compact support, but once can more generally pose that $(\psi, V)$ lies in suitable weighted spaces (an infinite intersection of such spaces for the $C^{\infty}$-case, for example).
+The previous analysis, in particular Remark~\ref{remark:higher-order}, implies the following version of the local surjectivity theorem with higher order regularity.
+For simplicity we state the theorem for $(\psi, V)$ of compact support, but one can more generally pose that $(\psi, V)$ lies in a suitable weighted space (an infinite intersection of such spaces for the $C^{\infty}$-case, for example).